Your options for working and learning

 What if my employer doesn't offer training?

-If you find your perfect job, and your employer doesn't offer training there are lots of ways which you can continue to develop your skills and gain qualifications.
+If you find your perfect job and your employer doesn't offer training, there are lots of ways in which you can continue to develop your skills and gain qualifications.
 For example, you could study part time during evenings and weekends, or through distance learning.